bitfwdcommunity/Blockathon/README.md

 We wanted to provide a single README file with as much support material as possible.
 So you can easily understand the wonderful world of blockathons and begin planning and executing them within your community.

 * Links to all the below points (Prizes / Format / etc...)
-*
-*
+* Before the Event + sublinks below
+* During the Event + sublinks below
+* After the Event + sublinks below

-The Ultimate Guide to your own Blockathon is licensed [Creative Commons](http://creativecommons.org/licenses/by/3.0/deed.en_US) to keep alignment with contributors and a healthier global hackathon community.
+The Ultimate Guide to your own Blockathon ...(MIT LICENSE)

 # Overview